Best Sun Shirts for Running of 2026

 Cons:

-• It’s a little warm for hot-weather runs
+• A little warm for hot-weather runs

 • No thumb holes